CNeiheisel/Connor-and-Nathan-s-Repository/Laser Pointer Attachment/README.md

 ## Project Purpose
 This attachment was created in order to allow individuals to point at objects using their glasses.
-This is meant to assist individuals who would have difficulty being able to point out objects using other methods.
+This is meant to assist individuals who would have difficulty being able to point out objects.
 ## Where the Parts Came From
 [AAA Battery Holder](https://www.amazon.com/gp/product/B07F3YKGPD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)